Do you have a three-year Indian bachelor’s degree? Do you find it difficult to receive recognition for it in the United States?

 - The awarding institutions have been accredited by India’s National Assessment and Accreditation Council (NAAC) with a grade of “A” or better.

-This means that if you have earned a bachelor’s degree, such as B.Sc. or B.Com., with Division I from universities accredited by NAAC with a grade of “A” or better, then WES may evaluate your degree as equivalent to a U.S. bachelor’s degree.
+This means that if you have earned a bachelor’s degree (such as a Bachelor of Science or Bachelor of Commerce) with Division I from a university accredited by NAAC with a grade of “A” or better, then WES may evaluate your degree as equivalent to a U.S. bachelor’s degree.